sigia-com/slgl/README.md

 `/infrastructure` | `[TODO write me]`
 `/tests` | `[TODO do we need this?]`

-## How to build and deploy development environment
+## How to build and deploy a development environment

 ### Prerequirements

-You must install following software if you want to be able to build SLGL:
+To build SLGL, you need to install the following software:

 * Java 11
 * NodeJS 10